How to Sell a House with Structural Issues: A Comprehensive Guide

-If you want to sell a house in Chicago that has problems with its base, you need to carefully plan and strategize your move.
-First, it’s important to know how bad the structural problems are.
+If you want to sell a house in Chicago that has problems with its foundation, you must plan and strategize your move carefully.
+First, it’s essential to know how bad the structural issues are.
 Hiring a professional inspector or structural engineer can give you a good idea of how bad the base problems are.

-Now that you know this, you can choose whether to fix up the house before you put it on the market or sell it “as is.”
-If you do decide to fix the foundation problems, make sure you hire respected contractors and keep all the paperwork that shows what they did.
+Now that you know this, you can choose whether to fix the house before putting it on the market or sell it “as is.”
+If you decide to fix the foundation problems, hire respected contractors and keep all the paperwork that shows what they did.
 This will help potential buyers trust you.
 Setting the right price for your home is another important step.
-You might want to talk to a real estate professional who has experience selling homes with structural problems to help you come up with a price that is competitive and takes into account both the market and the cost of repairs.
+You might want to talk to a real estate professional who has experience selling homes with structural problems to help you come up with a competitive price that considers both the market and the cost of repairs.

 Being honest about your property’s state while highlighting its strengths and potential are important parts of marketing it well.
 In some situations, going after real estate owners who specialize in “fixer-uppers” can be helpful because they usually know how to deal with homes that need a lot of work.